daniel-buza/method-builder/README.md

     .type((Class)String.class)
     .call();
 ```
-It will compile, but there is another aspect to mention: the return type of call method is not going to be String in this case, but still T. Therefore, the client have to cast the return type, like:
+It will compile, but there is another aspect to mention: the return type of call method is not going to be String in this case, but still unbound T.
+Therefore, the client have to cast the return type, like:
 ```
 String result = (String)methodBuilder()
     .content(new byte[]{})